 - Not all apple pastry puffs have cream cheese, but I want to give this pastry with apples an extra layer of indulgence.
 Since I recently made a batch of cream cheese at home (the easiest recipe ever), it was fun to add it.

 - Bake the puff pastry apple tart while the pastry is still cold.
 It’ll lift more, forming those bakery-style flaky layers.
-If you bring it down to room temperature, the butter melts, and the pastry doesn’t bake as well.
+If the pastry is too soft, place it in the refrigerator for 15-20 minutes.

-- You can bake it as a full big puff pastry as I did with my strawberry ones.
-Or in small pieces or as apple puff pastry turnovers.
+- You can bake it as a full, big puff pastry as I did with my strawberry one.
+Or smaller hand-held pies like my cherry pastries and strawberry turnovers.

 - Like all puff pastries, these apple tarts are best enjoyed the day they are made.
 But my household doesn’t mind eating them cold, either.
-If you have leftovers (these store well), feel free to reheat them in a preheated oven for 3 to 4 minutes, and they’ll warm right up.
+If you have leftovers, feel free to reheat them in a preheated oven for 3 to 4 minutes, and they’ll warm right up.

 📖 Recipe